soniah770/Jobconnect/README.md

-# LandYourJob
+# Find Your Dream Job

-LandYourJob is a job website built using React JS, Tailwind CSS, NodeJS, ExpressJS, MongoDB, and deployed on Netlify.
+ JobConnect is a job website built using React JS, Tailwind CSS, NodeJS, ExpressJS, MongoDB, and deployed on Netlify.
 The website allows users to post and view job openings from various industries and locations.

-## Features

-- View job listings by industry and location
-- Post job openings as a recruiter or employer
-- Manage job postings and applications
-- Sign up and log in to user accounts

 ## Technologies Used